 ~Myrna D. Santos

 While I am the last living child of Isko and Antonina, I am the last matriarchal great grandmother of Karvin and Kali, the children of my grandson Paulo and Katherine; Princely I, became a nurse and married Glecery "Glessy” Templo, on that year when I was supposed to retire in Lipa in 2017.
 They have two children now, Pimi and Primo.
 I have walked with God and have earned heaven and exalted with the honor of sitting by the “kabisera”, which is a reserved seat for respect, and honor, especially for the main guest or head of the family.
-There I will remember Juana and her fifteen children she has loved all the days of her life since she was seventeen, Carmen, Virgilio, Iluminada, Angelina, Eduardo, Juanita, who came to America as exchange scholar, Pedro Jr., Monchee, Lenny and Ching are like twins, they were always together, Doroteo, Margarito, Corazon, Nonong and Chona, the youngest, who died in her teens.
+There I will remember Juana and her fifteen children she has loved all the days of her life since she was seventeen, Carmen, Virgilio, Iluminada, Angelina, Eduardo, Juanita, who came to America as exchange scholar, Pedro Jr., Monchee, Lenny and Ching who were like twins as they were always together; Doroteo, Margarito, Corazon, Nonong and Chona, the youngest, who died in her teens.
+The latest family guests who have traced my whereabouts this year, is my niece Chona Claus from Texas whom I have never seen since she was a baby.
+It is a pleasure to meet her family here in New York.
 I hope I did not miss anyone.
 To the sixth and future generations of this family, I may not have the chance to meet you all, but I surely heard your names, your stories and how beautiful you are in your own special ways.
 I leave you a piece of me, my heart that will always love you.
 May you all take pride in this heirloom, in honor of your legacy, the Moraga & Lumbrera heritages. ~Irene Moraga Lumbrera